OpenSciViz/cloud/cs_checklist.md

       virt-who                0:off	1:off	2:on	3:on	4:on	5:on	6:off
    </pre>

     The above hopefully ensured a fast / simple boot-up.
-One must then manually "service name start" of the items listed above that indicate "off".
+One must then manually "service name start" (some) of the items listed above that indicate "off".
+In fact two of the daemons should remain "off" -- dnsmasq and nscd.
+    Evidently libvirtd spawns dnsmasq, which it needs, but if dnsmasq is alreay up when libvirtd attempts to spawn it, the cloudstack hyoervisor agent can get confused.
+Also, since dnsmasqd can cache DNS entries, avoid potential cache conflicts by keeping nscd off (the other DNS cache daemon) ...

    Notice that libvirtd should be up immediately after reboot, but any subsequent edit of /etc/libvirt* conf. files will require a restart.
 It's worth checking the default libvirtd (KVM) boot status:

-    + virsh list ; virsh net-list ; virsh pool-list
+   * virsh list ; virsh net-list ; virsh pool-list

    The 1st list should show any running VMs.
 There should be a "default" network and but no running VMs, unless somehow the cloudstack services were started on boot.

    If there are pools, check if the pools have volumes:

-    + virsh vol-list any-pool-Id-shown
+   * virsh vol-list any-pool-Id-shown

-    Below there are some check-list items for using virsh to flush / remove any lingering cloudstack remnants, if desired (see the section on forcing the hypervisor agent to create new system VMs).
+   Below there are some check-list items for using virsh to flush / remove any lingering cloudstack remnants, if desired.
+See the section on forcing the hypervisor agent to create new system VMs.

   * Before a reboot, double check /etc/rc.local:

-    + c8-13:/etc/rc.local -- ip addr add 172.16.10.2/24 brd + dev cloudbr0
+    + c8-13:/etc/rc.local -- ip addr add 172.16.8.93/24 brd + dev cloudbr0
     + c8-14:/etc/rc.local -- ?

   * After a reboot, check the route table and network config (route -n, ifconfig, etc.).
 We need to decide if the default boot-up should enable the public / campus VLAN 989 tag.

-    But there must be a default gateway in the route table, otherwise the the cloudstack-management service will fail to startup (with very obscure error logs).
+    But there must be a default gateway in the route table, otherwise the the cloudstack-management service will fail to startup
+    (with very obscure error logs).
 Once the cloudstack system has been configured with a specific default gateway in the route table, changing the default gateway seems to cause problems for cloudstack-management.

   * Various and sundry files under /etc that have been touched during the cloudstack eval (attempting to configure as sudoer rather than root):

     + /etc/audit\* -- selinux audit rules
-    + /etc/init.d/cloudstack\* -- startuo scripts
+    + /etc/init.d/cloudstack\* -- startup scripts
     + /etc/libvirt\* -- conf user, group, tcp, etc.
-    + /etc/{exports,hosts,hosts.allow,idmapd.conf,my.cnf,passwd,shadow,sysctl.conf} -- ipv4 forwarding, NFS, KVM, non-krb5 ssh logins
+    + /etc/{exports,hosts,hosts.allow,idmapd.conf,my.cnf,passwd,shadow,sysctl.conf} -- ipv4 forwarding, NFS, KVM-libvirt ...
     + /etc/modprobe.d/ipv6.conf -- comment all lines out (ala Sir Alex)
     + /etc/polkit\* -- libvirt users
     +  /etc/security/\* -- non-krb5 logins